verdaccio/verdaccio/wiki/plugins.md

 This is a pre release of plugins compatible with **Verdaccio**.

+## Plugins mount

+Plugins has to be stored under plugins directory, according to `config.yaml` file

 ## Sinopia Legacy Plugins

 * [sinopia-npm](https://www.npmjs.com/package/sinopia-npm): auth plugin for sinopia supporting an npm registry.